But this birth is arduous: we grow faster than our words can say.

 originally premiered at the 2021 Artists of Color Expo & Symposium

-Jeric Smith is a Chamoru-Filipino, queer poet living in Seattle.
-His family is from Dededo and Chalan Pago, Guahan.
-His poems have appeared or are forthcoming in Assaracus: A Journal of Gay Poetry, Indigenous Literatures from Micronesia (University of Hawai'i Press), Moss, Poetry Northwest, among other publications.
-He has performed and read original work at the Wing Luke Museum of the Asian Pacific American Experience, the Center on Contemporary Arts, and at various festivals & conferences.
-He received an MFA in Creative Writing from the Rainier Writing Workshop and is the Director/Curator of the contemporary art gallery, From Typhoon.
+Jeric Smith is a Chamoru-Filipino, queer poet and pastry chef living in Sx’wálech, the traditional homeland of the Northern Straits Coast Salish Peoples.
+His family is from Dededo and Chalan Pago, Guåhan.
+His poems have appeared in Assaracus: A Journal of Gay Poetry, Indigenous Literatures from Micronesia (University of Hawai‘i Press), Moss, Poetry Northwest, and Cordite Poetry Review, among other publications.
+He has performed and read original work at the Wing Luke Museum of the Asian Pacific American Experience, the Center on Contemporary Arts, and at various festivals and conferences.
+His work has been supported by the Anderson Center and Florida State University’s Maggie Allesee National Center for Choreography.
+He received an MFA in Creative Writing from the Rainier Writing Workshop.